Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction: Method

 \end{itemize}

-As the result, the rendering function $f(\cdot)$ in Equ.~\ref{equ:definition} can be implemented by curve-aware Gaussian splatting.
-The splatting follows the standard 3D Gaussian Splatting (3DGS) pipeline but removes the color attribute, as the edge map is single-channel.
+As a result, the rendering function $f(\cdot)$ in Equ.~\ref{equ:definition} can be implemented by curve-aware Gaussian splatting.
+The splatting follows the standard 3DGS pipeline~\cite{kerbl3Dgaussians} but removes the color attribute, as the edge map is single-channel.
 Instead, alpha-weighted values are directly used to compute the rendered image and the rendering loss.